 Having a savings account is incredibly important to your financial health.
 It keeps your money safe and grows your savings according to set interest rates.
 Typically, you can have a savings account alongside your checking account for automatic transfers and overdraft protection.
 But there’s also another type of account that works like a hybrid of savings and checking accounts.
 This is the money market account, which earns at favorable interest rates and can include an ATM card.
-In this guide, we’ll break down the difference between a money market account vs. a savings account.

 What Is a Savings Account?